Three kinds of rates

 Why do different tuition fees exist and what are they based upon?

-The Dutch Higher Education and Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk onderzoek) stipulates that a student enrolled in an initial graduate program has to pay either the statutory tuition fee or the institutional fee.
-Most students will pay the statutory fee set by the Dutch minister of Education, Culture and Science.
+The Dutch Higher Education and Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk onderzoek) stipulates that a student enrolled in an initial graduate program has to pay either the statutory tuition fees or the institutional fees.
+Most students will pay the statutory fees set by the Dutch Minister of Education, Culture and Science.

-Students who enroll in a second BA or MA program – having finished their first BA or MA program – and students from outside the European Economic Area have to pay the institutional tuition fee.
-This fee is set by the University’s Executive Board after having heard the University Council.
+Students who enroll in a second BA or MA program – having finished their first BA or MA program – and students from outside the European Economic Area have to pay the institutional tuition fees.
+These fees are set by the University’s Executive Board after consultation with the University Council.

-In principle Tilburg University’s institutional fee is based on the total costs for initial / first degree BA and MA programs.
+In principle, Tilburg University’s institutional fees are based on the total costs for initial / first degree BA and MA programs.
 Marketing considerations may lead some programs to set a different fee.
 In addition, Schools can offer a waiver (discount) to potentially promising students.
-The institutional fee cannot be lower than the statutory fee.
-The income position of students is not taken into account when setting the institutional fee or waiver.
-There are various organizations and institutions which supply grants to students.
+The institutional fees cannot be lower than the statutory fees.
+The income position of students is not taken into account when setting the institutional fees or waiver.
+There are various organizations and institutions that provide grants to students.

-After obtaining their MA degree, students receive so-called Tilburg University knowledge vouchers.
-These vouchers give graduates the right to follow courses from the regular curriculum up to 5 years after graduation for free to a maximum of 12 EC.
+After obtaining their MA degree, students receive Tilburg University knowledge vouchers.
+These vouchers give graduates the right to take courses from the regular curriculum for free up to five years after graduation to a maximum of 12 EC.

-Each year, the Minister of Education determines the tuition fees for full time and part time programs in higher education.
+Every year, the Minister of Education determines the tuition fees for full-time and part-time programs in higher education.

 All students with EU/EEA

-nationality are required to pay this fee, referred to as the statutory
+nationality are required to pay these fees, referred to as the statutory

 the Netherlands and is a one-off payment, regardless of the number of

 The fees for non-EU/EEA nationals are determined by the institutes (universities) themselves.
-This is referred to as the institutional fee.
-If you pay the institutional fee, you will be required to pay this fee for each program you register.
+These fees are referred to as the institutional fees.
+If you pay the institutional fees, you will be required to pay this fees for each program you register for.

-Also EU/EEA students pay the institutional fee for a Bachelor’s program as soon as they have a Dutch Bachelor’s diploma and for a Master’s program as soon as they have a Dutch Master’s diploma.
+EU/EEA students also have to pay the institutional fees for a Bachelor’s program if as they already have a Dutch Bachelor’s diploma and for a Master’s program if they already have a Dutch Master’s diploma.

 The rates may be different per program, especially if you are granted a waiver.
-Check different rates at the table of possible waivers.
+Check out the different rates at the table of possible waivers.

-The main institutional rates for the academic year 2015-16 are for a:
+The main institutional rates for the academic year 2015-16 are:

-The main institutional rates for the academic year 2016-17 are for a:
+The main institutional rates for the academic year 2016-17 are: